-A blockchain is a data structure that contains records, called blocks, which are linked together in a cryptographically secure way.
-It's a distributed, publicly agreed upon ledger of transactions, and the fundamental technology of cryptocurrencies like Bitcoin.
+A blockchain is a data structure containing records, called blocks, which are linked together in a cryptographically secure way.
+It's a distributed, publicly agreed upon ledger of transactions, and the fundamental technology of cryptocurrencies like bitcoin.

 How blockchain works

 A blockchain is a special type of linked list.
-Each item in the list contains its own information and a pointer to the next item in the list.
-If you start looking for an item in a linked list, you traverse it one item at a time, using that item's information to find the next item, then repeating the process.
-This process can be a useful way to structure data, partly because you can splice two lists together by changing a single pointer.
+Each list item contains its own information and a pointer to the next item in the list.
+When looking for a linked list item, you traverse it one item at a time, using that item's information to find the next item, then repeating the process.
+This process is a useful way to structure data, partly because you can splice two lists together by changing a single pointer.

 Blockchains are a little different because they link backward rather than forward.
 When a new block is created, it points to the preceding block.